Lemon Lush is a creamy, delicious layered dessert. It consists of a homemade shortbread crust, a rich cream cheese layer, and a velvety lemon layer.

 If you love lemon recipes, I have more that are sure to please!
-My lemon dump cake has been viral on the site ever since I posted it.
-My lemon sugar cookies are buttery, rich, and perfectly lemony!
+My lemon dump cake has been viral on the site ever since I posted it, and my lemon sugar cookies are buttery, rich, and perfectly lemony!

 Lemon brownies are every bit as delicious as their chocolate counterparts and every bit as fudgy and chewy.
 Lemon ricotta cookies are just sweet and tangy, moist and chewy!